wpgwinnett/wpgwinnett-theme/README.md

 You should feel reasonably comfortable using the command line.
 The theme tries to keep this as simple as possible, but some command line knowledge is necessary in modern development.

-## Documentation
+## Installation

-Check out the [project wiki](https://github.com/wpgwinnett/wpgwinnett-theme/wiki) to learn how to install and set up the theme.
+1. Fork this repo and clone to your `wp-content/themes` folder
+2. Open the command line utility on your computer, and in the theme folder you just cloned (e.g. `wpgwinnett-theme`), run the following to pull in the dependencies:
+    ```bash
+    > composer install
+    > npm install
+    ```
+3. Activate the theme

 ## Copyright and License

 The WordPress Gwinnett theme is licensed under the [GNU GPL](https://www.gnu.org/licenses/gpl-2.0.html), version 2 or later.

-2018 &copy; WordPress Gwinnett contributors.
+&copy; 2018, WordPress Gwinnett contributors.